nikibodensee/GeneralNN/README.md

 All the seen code is completely written by me and gives a brief overview about my coding and understanding of neural networks.

-The mathematical research to develop the algorithms has been done by my father and I.
+The mathematical research to develop the algorithms has been done by my father and me.